“Everything depends on inner change; when this has taken place, then, and only then does the world change.”

 STEP 4: 60 or 90 minute Sessions

 Once the assessment is complete each psychotherapy, counselling or personal development session usually takes place each week, in-person or via Skype if you prefer.
-My appointment times run from 12:00 to 19:30 Monday to Saturday, with Out-of-Hours appointments available 7 days a week from 09:00 to 23:30 (ending) for a supplementary fee.
-I can also offer 90 minute sessions for a reduced supplementary fee.
+My appointment times run from 12:00 to 19:30 Monday to Saturday, with Out-of-Hours appointments available Monday to Friday at 20:45 UK time for a supplementary fee.
+I can also offer 90 minute sessions for couples and families for an additional fee.
 But the important factor is attending sessions regularly rather than randomly or with large time gaps in between, both of which reduce the effectiveness of any work we might do.
 Regular weekly sessions help you concentrate on your goals at a steady pace, maintain momentum, develop new habits, and apply what you gain from each session during the week.
 Attending once a week or more may also come with reduced feesº, otherwise a standard fee is applied for less frequent attendance.

 - Full access to articles in my Resources section and other supportive materials is available to patients who attend weekly once assessed.